-- 1. A complainant or a respondent(s) may lodge with Volleyball Australia an appeal in relation to the decision of a Tribunal on one or more of the following grounds: - 1.1 that a denial of procedural fairness has occurred; - that the sanction imposed is unjust and/or unreasonable; - that the decision was not supported by the information/evidence provided at the mediation or to the Tribunal Hearing; - 2.
-A person wanting to appeal must lodge a letter setting out the basis for their appeal with the CEO within seven (7) days of the decision being made.
-An appeal fee of \$100.00 shall be included with the letter of intention to appeal. - 3.
+- 27. A complainant or a respondent(s) may lodge with Volleyball Australia an appeal in relation to the decision of a Tribunal on one or more of the following grounds: - 27.1 that a denial of procedural fairness has occurred; - 27.2 that the sanction imposed is unjust and/or unreasonable: - 27.3 that the decision was not supported by the information/evidence provided at the mediation or to the Tribunal Hearing: - 28.
+A person wanting to appeal must lodge a letter setting out the basis for their appeal with the CEO within 7 days of the decision being made.
+An appeal fee of \$100 shall be included with the letter of intention to appeal - 29.
 If the letter of appeal is not received by the CEO within this time, the right of appeal will lapse.
-If the letter of appeal is received but the appeal fee is not received within this time, the appeal will also lapse. - 4.
+If the letter of appeal is received but the appeal fee is not received within this time, the appeal will also lapse. - 30.
 The letter of appeal and the notice of the Tribunal's decision (clause 24) will be forwarded to the Board of Volleyball Australia to review and to decide whether there are sufficient grounds for the appeal to proceed.
-The Board of Volleyball Australia may invite any witnesses to the meeting that he or she believes are required to make an informed decision.

-5. If the appellant has not shown sufficient grounds for an appeal in accordance with clause 26, then the appeal will be rejected.
+The Board of Volleyball Australia may invite any witnesses to the meeting that he or she believes are required to make an informed decision. - 31.
+If the appellant has not shown sufficient grounds for an appeal in accordance with clause 27, then the appeal will be rejected.
 The appellant will be notified in writing, including the reasons for the decision.
-The appeal fee will be forfeited.
-If the appeal is accepted, an Appeal Tribunal with new panel members will be convened to rehear the complaint, and the appeal fee will be refunded.

-The Tribunal hearing procedure shall be followed for the Appeal Tribunal.
-The decision of the Appeal Tribunal will be final and binding.
+The appeal fee will be forfeited

+32. If the appeal is accepted, an Appeal Tribunal with new panel members will be convened to rehear the complaint, and the appeal fee will be refunded.
+33. The Tribunal hearing procedure shall be followed for the Appeal Tribunal.
+34. The decision of the Appeal Tribunal will be final and binding.

-Attachment E1: RECORD OF INFORMAL COMPLAINT
+ATTACHMENT E1: RECORD OF INFORMAL COMPLAINT

-Name of person Date: / /
+Name of person receiving complaint Date: / /

-receiving complaint

 Complainant's Name

 □ Over 18 □ Under 18

-Role/status □ Administrator (volunteer) □ Parent
+Role/status □ Administrator (volunteer) □ Athlete/player □ Coach/Assistant Coach □ Employee (paid) ☐ Parent ☐ Spectator ☐ Support Po ersonnel

-☐ Athlete/player ☐ Spectator

-☐ Coach/Assistant Coach ☐ Support Personnel

-☐ Employee (paid) □ Other

-□ Official

-When/where did the

-incident take place?
+When/where did the incident take place?

-What are the facts

-relating to the incident,

-as stated by
+What are the facts relating to the incident, as stated by complainant?

-complainant?

-1441

-What is the nature of the ☐ Harassment or ☐ Discrimination
+What is the nature of the ☐ Harassment or □ Discrimination

-complaint? ☐ Sexual/sexist ☐ Selection dispu

-(category/basis/grounds) Sexuality Personality clash ☐ Verbal abuse
+complaint? (category/basis/grounds) ☐ Sexual/sexist☐ Sexuality □ Selection dispute□ Personality clash ching methods pal abuse

-Tiels manua than and have Race Bullying ☐ Physical abuse
+-

-Tick more than one box Religion $\square$ Victimisation
+Tick more than one box if necessary ☐ Race □ Bullying sical abuse

+, Religion □ Disability timisation

-if necessary Pregnancy Child Abuse ☐ Unfair decision
+☐ Pregnancy ☐ Child Abuse □ Unf air decision

-Other
+U Other

-What does the

-complainant want to

-happen to resolve the
+What does the complainant want to happen to resolve the issue?

-issue?

-What other information

-has the complainant provided?
+What other information has the complainant provided?

-providedr

-What is the complainant

-going to do now?
+What is the complainant going to do now?

-Boilig to do How!